 It is better to have the option of narrowing the aperture if you feel it is too wide.
 You don’t want to be stuck with a lens with a narrow aperture you cannot make wider.
 The wider the aperture, the more light that enters the camera.

 I’ve worked with a lens that was an f/4 for many years.
 But the difference between the f/4 and f/2.8 was very significant.
 The f/4 was much harder to use for low light and the depth of field was not as creamy.

-A big trend hitting car photography is shallow depth of field!
-This is great because the subject can be nicely isolated.
+A big trend hitting car photography is shallow depth of field.
+This is great because the subject can be isolated.
 This means you don’t have to worry about a cluttered composition.

-Another benefit is the fact that a shallow depth of field automatically adds an artistic flare to your image, something that can put you above the rest.
+Another benefit is the fact that a shallow depth of field adds an artistic feeling to your image.
+Something that can put you above the rest.

-Only having one subject in focus with the rest blending into a creamy bokeh makes for much more visually pleasing and simplified car pictures.
+Have one subject in focus with the rest blending into a creamy bokeh.
+It results in visually pleasing and simplified car pictures.